lucianowayand/rural-assets-api/README.md

 - User registration and authentication (JWT)
 - Role-based access control (STAFF/USER)
 - Producer management (CRUD)
+- Property management (CRUD)
 - Soft delete for all entities
+- Validation: Ensures farmableArea + vegetationArea does not exceed totalArea for properties
 - PostgreSQL integration (via DATABASE_URL)
 - TypeORM migrations and soft delete support
 - OpenAPI (Swagger) documentation
 - Docker support
+- Unit tests for service and controller layers

 ## How to run the project